leap71/leap71.github.io/coding-for-engineers/9-computational-fixture-maker.md

 So, there is still a bit of stuff to do.

 - First of all, there is no way to mount the object using the flange, except to clamp it.
-We need to add holes, that correspond to the build plate.
+We need to add mounting holes, that correspond to the build plate.
 - Secondly, depending on the geometry, the fixture may enclose the object in such a way that it is 'stuck inside'.
 We will have to fix that.
 Think about how you would do it, here's a visual that shows the problem:

 ![image-20240612205423664](assets/9-stuck.png)